-The Lancashire group strives to implement simple yet effective systems of corporate governance in a way which helps shape strategy, monitors its implementation, balances support and challenge for management and the business and embeds a positive and open corporate culture throughout the Group.
-The LUK Board aligns its systems of corporate governance with that of the Group where applicable.
+The Company strives to implement simple yet effective systems of corporate governance in a way which helps shape strategy, monitors its implementation, balances support and challenge for management and the business and embeds a positive and open corporate culture throughout.
+The LUK Board aligns its systems of corporate governance with those of LHL where applicable.

 Good strategic debate and decision making remain central to the work of any board.
-At LUK we are fortunate in having a nimble strategy and a simple "flat" structure with a total employee headcount at 31 December 2018 of 86.
-This means that all our Directors have regular opportunities to meet with both the members of our management team and other employees within the business.
+At LUK we are fortunate in having a nimble strategy and a simple "flat" structure with a total employee headcount at 31 December 2019 of 86.
+This means that all our Directors have regular opportunities to meet with both the members of the management team and other employees within the business.
 That helps inform our Board's active understanding of the business, its needs and challenges.